amandk5/juspay-assignment/README.md

 ## 🚀 Live Demo

-The application is deployed and accessible at: [Your Deployment URL]
+The application is deployed and accessible at: https://juspay-assignment-m5uho8u0f-amandk5s-projects.vercel.app/

 ## 📋 Project Overview